AMC AMX: 1971 Teague AMX

-Sales of the two-seat AMX were not up to the numbers that American Motors management wanted, but AMC's vice president for styling, Dick Teague, wanted to continue the sports model.
+Sales of the two-seat AMX were lower than the numbers AMC executives wanted.
+Still, AMC's vice president for styling, Dick Teague, wanted to continue the sports model.
 American Motors' Advanced Design Studio made design proposals for a 1971 AMX and Teague requested – and received permission – to produce a fully working concept car.

 Starting with a Frost White 1968 AMX coupe as the development mule, Teague updated its front end to the grille and swooping front fenders of what was incorporated into the production 1971 Javelin.
 The concept car also featured the interior to what was to become AMC's characteristic high-backed bucket seats and corduroy upholstery introduced in 1970.
 The concept car was repainted light metallic blue with red striping to match the interior.
 A short-wheelbase, two-seat 1971 AMX was not approved for production by the automaker, but Teague used this car as his daily driver.